| PlasmaIntroduction

 its electron/s).
 It is sometimes referred to as an ionized

+gas.
 Students are generally taught about only

-three states of matter, and when Plasma does get a mention,
+three states of matter, and when plasma does get a mention,

 little importance is assigned.
 Not only should plasma